-White Spots On Skin: 9 Causes & What They Mean
+White Spots On Skin: 9 Causes (with Pictures)

-White spots on the skin can appear due to prolonged sun exposure or as a result of a fungal infection.
-These situations can be easily treated with creams and ointments as recommended by your doctor.
+White spots on the skin are commonly caused by fungal infections or too much sun exposure.
+These conditions can be easily treated with creams and ointments as recommended by your doctor.

-However, in some cases, white spots can be a sign of skin issues like dermatitis, hypomelanosis or vitiligo, which require a more targeted, specific treatment approach.
+However, in some cases, white spots can be a sign of other skin conditions like dermatitis, hypomelanosis or vitiligo, which require a more targeted, specific treatment approach.

-Therefore, if you notice white spots on your skin, you should take note of their size, location and other symptoms, like itchy, dryness and flaking.
-A dermatologist can assess the spots, identify the underlying cause and start treatment as necessary.
+If you notice white spots on your skin, you should take note of their size, location and other symptoms, like itchy, dryness and flaking.
+A dermatologist can assess the spots, identify the underlying cause and start treatment as necessary to help reduce their appearance and manage other symptoms.

 What causes white spots on the skin?